 SERVE: Serve the chicken legs with the rose water sauce and lemon parsley couscous.

-Another baked chicken legs recipe that we really love is this baked chicken with apples and onions recipe.
+Another baked chicken legs recipe that we really love is this baked chicken with apples and onions recipe or baked chicken leg quarters.

 meat and vegetables: